pierceluu10/haggle/README.md

 One product, two ElevenLabs agents:

 - **Concierge** — your in-app voice assistant.
 You describe what you need, ask for options, and decide who to call.
 - **Negotiator** — the outbound caller.
-It dials businesses on your behalf (today wired for negotiation-style calls to the third contact in the list).
+It dials businesses on your behalf.

 The current build focuses on **local car dealerships**: three preset contacts, live Concierge conversation, and negotiator outbound calls through ElevenLabs + Twilio.